Brian Marwood: Sheffield United

 He was sold to Sheffield United for £350,000 in September 1990.

 In three seasons at United, Marwood only managed 22 appearances, and was loaned to Middlesbrough before making a permanent move to Swindon Town midway through 1992–93; Marwood played eleven times as Swindon won promotion to the Premier League, but was released by the club that summer.

 Barnet

 He finished his career at Barnet where he spent one season, playing 23 games as Barnet were relegated from Division Two.

 International career

 Marwood's performances for Arsenal earned him an England cap, in a friendly match against Saudi Arabia in Riyadh on 16 November 1988.
 As a 28-year-old he came on as a late substitution, replacing Michael Thomas, under manager Bobby Robson.

 Professional Footballers' Association

 Marwood was chairman of the Professional Footballers' Association between 1990 and 1993.

 Career after retirement

-Since retirement, Marwood has written his autobiography, The Life of Brian (ISBN 1-85158-367-X), and became a commentator on Radio 5 Live, Sky Sports and STAR Sports.
-He worked as UK sports marketing manager for Nike from 1997–2009.
+Since retirement, Marwood has written his autobiography, The Life of Brian (ISBN 1-85158-367-X), and became a commentator on BBC Radio 5 Live, Sky Sports and STAR Sports.
+He worked as UK sports marketing manager for Nike from 1997 to 2009.